 Most languages use a stack of activation records to allocate local state.
-However, not all do so: look at this discussion about adding such a facility to Forth (indeed, such allocation was added to some Forth dialects).
-In the more modern age, Haskell also does not: see this discussion of how to do tracing.
-(If you want to search for more examples, use search terms something like "stackless programming languages".)
+Forth, for instance, doesn't although such allocation was added to some Forth dialects.
+In the more modern age, Haskell also does not.
+(If you want to search for more examples, use search terms something like "stackless programming languages"; in particular, this amusing Stack Overflow discussion, and this one.)